openstack-archive/deb-python-xstatic/docs/source/packaging.rst

 Names
 -----
-There are 3 names involved and you should follow these rules:
+There are 2 names involved and you should follow these rules:

-* XStatic subclass name: choose something starting with a uppercase letter to follow PEP8 naming convention.
-E.g. FooBar or JQuery, not foobar nor jQuery.
-* name (metadata): simple, all lowercase name.
+* package name (== metadata NAME): simple, all lowercase name.
 E.g. foobar or jquery.
 If you would have to use "-": please replace it by "_".
 Minus is not valid in Python package names, so use underscore so that you can use same name for your package directory / package name.
-* display_name (metadata): the name as the upstream project itself spells it, e.g. jQuery or FooBar.
+* DISPLAY_NAME (metadata): the name as the upstream project itself spells it, e.g. jQuery or FooBar.
 No spaces.

 Note: if you are not packaging original files, but modified files, then you